-It implies that, "If you only have a hammer, every problem looks like a nail!", but in the practical world things are very different, problems are various and in different domains.
+It implies that, "If you only have a hammer, then every problem looks like a nail!", but in the practical world things are very different, problems are various and in different domains.
 Then where would you use Elixir?

-Let's consider this, the world basically works by communication, means communication is required in every aspects of life, products communicate their utility, services communicate their usability, consumer communicate their requirements, etc, and in this world of communication data is constantly being passed from one point to another.
+Let's consider this, the world basically works by communication, communication is required in every aspects of life, products communicate their utility, services communicate their usability, consumer communicate their requirements, etc, and in this world of communication data is constantly being passed from one point to another.

-Elixir is extremely well suited for these applications, it really shines when data has to be transferred in a highly distributed and fault tolerant manner.
+Elixir is extremely well suited for these applications, it really shines when data has to be transformed and transferred in a highly concurrent, distributed and fault tolerant manner.
 Often, data has to be transformed to suit the end users, Elixir with all its eco-system is a perfectly capable system for it.
 Perhaps, that's why products like WhatsApp, Discord & Telecom sector rely so highly on it.